 This is a weeknight dessert because it takes less time to whip up than a burrito.
 Regular bakers will find all of the needed ingredients around the house.
 There is something incredibly chewy about this version, and highly spicy, even without the candied addition (which I did not put in) perhaps because it calls for a bit more molasses than many ginger cookie recipes.
 You will note that TasteFood asks you to form rather large balls, but just do it, because you want these cookies to be a little decadent in size.

-4. Preheat oven to 375 F. Roll dough into 1 1/2" balls.
+- Preheat oven to 375° F. Roll dough into 1 1/2-inch balls.
 Roll balls in granulated sugar.
-Arrange on baking sheets lined with parchment paper.
+Arrange on baking sheets lined with parchment paper and gently flatten.
 Bake in oven until set and crinkled on top, about 12 minutes.
 Remove and cool.